ARTIST-Association/ARTIST/docs/tutorial_kinematics_reconstruction.rst

         config_dictionary.heliostat_data_mapping: heliostat_data_mapping,
     }

-If you are not using your own data, you can use the sample data provided in the "data", for example for the heliostats AA31, AA39, and AC43.
+If you are not using your own data, you can use the sample data provided in the ``data/`` directory, for example, for heliostats ``AA31``, ``AA39``, and ``AC43``.

-Next, you can load the scenario and set up the distributed environment as in previous tutorials.
+Next, load the scenario and set up the distributed environment as in previous tutorials.

 Configuring Optimizer and Scheduler
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As in the :ref:`surface reconstruction<tutorial_surface_reconstruction>` tutorial, the kinematics reconstructor also uses the ``torch.optim.Adam`` optimizer.
-Therefore we again need to define the parameters used for the learning rate scheduler and the optimization configuration:
+As in the :ref:`surface reconstruction<tutorial_surface_reconstruction>` tutorial, the kinematics reconstructor uses the ``torch.optim.Adam`` optimizer.
+Again, we must define the optimizer parameters and configure a learning rate scheduler:

 .. code-block:: python